- A mammogram is a diagnostic procedure that takes an X-ray of your breast tissue to look for signs of cancer.

 After your mammogram you wait to hear the results from your doctor.

-Getting a negative test result, meaning you had a normal test, allows life to continue as it did before.
-Getting a positive test result signifies further testing, further waiting, and possibly life-altering events.
+Getting a negative test result, meaning your test was normal, allows life to continue as it did before.
+Getting a positive test result means further testing and more waiting.

 How to Cope with the Wait

 Some women may ask a friend or family member to be on standby.
 Some women may also try to maintain their normal routines to help lessen feelings of nervousness and anxiety over the unknown.

 Also, remember that a mammogram, like a pap smear, is a routine part of health maintenance.